Making Generalisations in English

-Hi English learners.
+Hello, English learners.
 Welcome to a new lesson.
-We will look at the words and phrases you can use for making generalizations in English
+We will look at the words and phrases you can use for making generalisations in English.

-First, let’s understand what generalization is.
-When you make a statement which can be applied broadly to most but not all people or things mentioned, you generalize; for example, you can say that most men are better drivers than women.
-In this case, we used the word most to generalize rather than state a fact; it is more polite to generalize than say that men are better drivers than women as it can be offensive towards women.
-It also leaves space for other people’s opinions.
+First, let’s understand what generalisation is.
+When you make a statement which can be applied broadly to most but not all people or things mentioned, you generalise; for example, you can say that most men are better drivers than women.
+In this case, we used the word ‘most’ to generalise rather than state a fact; it is more polite to generalise than to say that men are better drivers than women, as it can be offensive towards women, and it leaves space for other people’s opinions.

-In today’s lesson, we will look at different phrases you can use for making generalizations:
+In today’s lesson, we will look at different phrases you can use for making generalisations:

 - Generally/broadly speaking